frolicking-ampersand/CodeOut/README.md

 4) You will then be able to access the application from http://localhost:8080/.

-## Tecnologies
+## Technologies

-The front end uses the React framework
+The front end uses the React framework.

+Runs on a Node/Express, using passport for Google OAuth authentication.

+Uses PostgresSQL server

+Socket.IO to deliver real-time interactions between clients.

 ## Development
 For further development of the front-end, any changes to the code needs to be compiled using webpack.
 To run webpack, run `webpack` in the `client2` folder.